9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### Runtime options

-We can pass options to GHC\'s runtime system on the command line of our program.
-Before handing control to our code, the runtime scans the program\'s arguments for the special command line option `+RTS`.
+We can pass options to GHC's runtime system on the command line of our program.
+Before handing control to our code, the runtime scans the program's arguments for the special command line option `+RTS`.
 It interprets everything that follows, until the special option `-RTS`, as an option for the runtime system, not our program.
 It hides all of these options from our code.
-When we use the `System.Environment` module\'s `getArgs` function to obtain our command line arguments, we will not find any runtime options in the list.
+When we use the `System.Environment` module's `getArgs` function to obtain our command line arguments, we will not find any runtime options in the list.

 The threaded runtime accepts an option `-N`[^2].
-This takes one argument, which specifies the number of cores that GHC\'s runtime system should use.
+This takes one argument, which specifies the number of cores that GHC's runtime system should use.
 The option parser is picky: there must be no spaces between `-N` and the number that follows it.
 The option `-N4` is acceptable, but `-N 4` is not.